 Rose’s ancestors have lived both sides of the river Severn in Gloucestershire for several centuries.
 In 2001 Rose moved from Cheltenham to return ‘home’ to live in Frampton on Severn where her great great great grandfather, Daniel Hewlett, built the Congregational Church in 1776.
 In the nineteenth century Daniel’s brother, Samuel, owned the iron foundry at Soudley which is now the site of the Dean Heritage Museum.
 Rose’s great grandfather was often seen on Gloucester cross waving his stick in disgust at early motor cars, declaring to those who would listen that ‘they would never catch on’!
 Her grandfather was a commercial traveller for Morelands Matches.

 From 2000-2013 Rose worked as secretary to Frampton Court Estate and the Clifford family of Frampton on Severn, whose ancestry in the village can be traced through their extensive archive to the early days of the Norman Conquest.
-The oldest record relating to the Hewlett family merely dates to 1306.
+The oldest written record relating to a Hewlett in the area merely dates to 1306.

 The river Severn is never far from Rose’s thoughts.
 She has been researching the great Severn Estuary flood of 1607 for many years.
 Rose is currently at the University of Bristol writing her PhD thesis.
 She is particularly interested in the ‘grass roots manuscripts’ – documents created at local level – which tell its story through the eyes of those that witnessed the event and had to deal with its aftermath.